virkillz/tinytavern/README.md

 2. **From SillyTavern:**
    - Export your existing characters as PNG files from SillyTavern
-   - Import them directly into PersonApp
+   - Import them directly into TinyTavern

 ### Creating Characters